Adventure Title/Example Info

-Using the Adventure Materials
+Using the Scenario Materials

 Read through the entire adventure and familiarize yourself with the entire scenario and encounter set.
 If its too much to track, break the game session and milestones into what you can manage - generally it is better to end early with a good experience than fumble through a poor one.
 Materials are presented here in groupings of the most likely order the players will experience them in.
 If they go off-script, you must be ready to adjust and improvise.